Dry mouth, dizziness, and a pounding headache – these are the symptoms that fill every hiker with dread.

 - Rapid heartbeat

-Heat stroke is a very serious condition, so take note if you see anyone showing these signs:
+Heat stroke is a very serious condition.
+Take note if you see anyone on your hike showing these signs:

 - A throbbing headache